openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 The entire URL is NOT RECOMMENDED to exceed 2048 ASCII characters.

-Note that multiple size limitations exist: majority of browsers and mobile OS in general have approximately 1MB of URL length restrictions, while QR codes, intermediary CDN or firewalls might have a lower URL length restriction.
+Note that multiple size limitations exist: the majority of browsers and mobile OS in general have approximately 1MB of URL length restrictions, while QR codes, intermediary CDN or firewalls might have a lower URL length restriction.

 The following is a non-normative example HTTP 302 redirect request by the RP which triggers the User Agent to make an Authorization Request to the Self-Issued OP in a same-device protocol flow (with line wraps within values for display purposes only):